NoushinN/noushinn.github.io/Publications.md

 ## Software projects

-1: **Noushin Nabavi**, CO-SOL: Connecting Solidarity is an app that matches suppliers and demanders of resources, which are essential for survival in the fight against COVID-19, [Devpost hackathon](https://devpost.com/software/co-sol)
+1: CO-SOL: Connecting Solidarity is an app that matches suppliers and demanders of resources, which are essential for survival in the fight against COVID-19, [Devpost hackathon](https://devpost.com/software/co-sol)